Kantorow continues his Saint-Saens survey for BIS with the complete Symphonies on SACD. The first 4 are excellent, but...

 The opening Allegro moderato starts promisingly and is actually pretty good.
 It is played with rhythmic precision and develops a great sense of drama.
 And so far, the sound is perfectly fine.

-The Adagio, then, is a foreboding of what's to come later in the finale, when the initial organ entry, as recorded here, has no audible pedal tones.
+The Adagio, then, is a foreboding of what's to come later in the finale, when the initial organ entry, as recorded here, sounds rather sour and has no audible pedal tones.
 They simply do not exist.
 I listened to this recording on my main system (which employs large, full-range speakers which are powerful down to 35hz, and pretty respectable even at 32hz, the low C on the piano) and on a high-quality headphone system - both with the same results.
 The entire bass range is mysteriously absent.
 But mercifully, the tempo is not funerial, as it so often is; Kantorow understands it still must have momentum and a singing line.
 And despite the missing tummy-rumbling pedals, this is a tender, moving account of it.
 The strings are simply lovely, actually.

 The Allegro which begins the Second Movement (often mistakenly referred to as the third movement) brings results similar to the opening - crisp articulation, with a good tempo, but ultimately unexceptional.
 It could use more bite and power from the strings - they are a bit too distantly mic'd.
 But the woodwinds are excellent in those articulated, double-tongued 16th notes, helped by a closer microphone placement.
 And later, the orchestra plays some exquisite pianissimos.